atejada/BlagBox/README.md

 ## How this is different from Textual Terminal Email Client?

-Well, I wrote [Textual Terminal Email Client](https://github.com/nylas-samples/textual_terminal_email_client) using Nylas V2 API, while I BlagBox from the scratch using Nylas V3 API.
-It's better in every sense of the way, with way more features.
+Well, I wrote [Textual Terminal Email Client](https://github.com/nylas-samples/textual_terminal_email_client) using Nylas V2 API and then migrated to V3 API as part of my daily job, while I coded BlagBox from the scratch using Nylas V3 API on my spare time.
+It's a complete redesign over the old version.
+It's better in every sense of the way, with way more features and functionalities.

 ## How can I setup my Blagbox?